Kingdragony/DRAGON-AI/README.md

 ## Contributions

-Contributions to Zokou are welcome!
+Contributions to DRAGON AI are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request. <br>

-   thinks to these persons ;

    **Fatao** who added commands (Fancy, gpt, dalle, apk); <br>